lzh-mb-mod/ImprovedCombatAI/README.md

+# Improved Combat AI
-# Enhanced Mission Change AI
+(Old name: Enhanced Mission Change AI)

-A mod that provides features about changing AI to the base mode [`Enhanced Mission RTS Camera`](https://www.nexusmods.com/mountandblade2bannerlord/mods/355).
+A mod that provides features about changing AI to the base mode [`RTS Camera`](https://www.nexusmods.com/mountandblade2bannerlord/mods/355).

 ## Features
 - Adjust combat(melee or ranged) AI difficulty between 0 and 100.

+  - Combat AI level is a value in the game used to determine the soldier's combat ability.

-  - By default combat AI level is determined by the weapon skill of soldiers.
-Soldier with weapon skill of 350 has 100 combat AI level and performs best when using corresponding weapon.
+  - By default combat AI level is determined by the weapon skill of soldiers: the combat level are equal to his weapon skill divided by 3.5.

+  - So soldier with weapon skill of 350 has the highest 100 combat AI level when using corresponding weapon.

-  - In this mod, combat AI difficulty is added to combat AI level.
+  - In this mod, combat AI level is increased by the value of melee or ranged AI difficulty, which you can adjust.

   - For example, if a soldier has 100 one-handed weapon skill, and when he uses one-handed weapon, by default his melee AI level is 100 / 350 * 100 = 28.57.
 If you adjust melee AI difficulty to 50, then his melee AI level will be 50 + 28.57 = 78.57.